aprs434/aprs434.github.io/README.md

 Upon succesful demonstration of its merits, above LoRa frame compression procedure will be formally proposed as an extension to the APRS standard.

-## Frequency = 434.000 MHz
-Above mentioned LoRa data link compression techniques render our firmware incompatible with other firmware proposed for LoRa APRS i‑gates.
-Moreover, [other tracker firmware produces an insane amount of bytes](https://github.com/lora-aprs/LoRa_APRS_Tracker/issues/56) on air.
-This quickly congests channel capacity.
-Therefore, we opted to migrate our i‑gate network to the centre frequency of 434.000&nbsp;MHz.

-The choice of this frequency also serves the purpose of fending off any [ITU Region 1](https://en.wikipedia.org/wiki/ITU_Region) corporate secondary users who might be hankering after the longer range and the improved penetration of 434&nbsp;MHz as compared to the 868 MHz [ISM band](https://en.wikipedia.org/wiki/ISM_radio_band).

-> Our motto: **« Use 434&nbsp;MHz or lose it. »**

 ## ITU Regulation
 From a ITU regulatory point of view, long range communication —which, by definition, includes LoRa— is not allowed on ISM (Industrial, Scientific&nbsp;& Medical) bands.
 ISM&nbsp;bands are intended for local use only.

 The amateur radio service forms a sole exception to this, as its 70&nbsp;cm UHF band happens to [overlap](https://hamwaves.com/lpd433/en/index.html#lpd433-channels) the [ITU&nbsp;Region&nbsp;1](https://en.wikipedia.org/wiki/ITU_Region) 434&nbsp;MHz ISM&nbsp;band as a primary service.
+Moreover, ham radio is not restricted to a 20&nbsp;dBm (=&nbsp;100&nbsp;mW) power level, nor any duty cycle limits on this band.

 As a general rule, secondary users should always check whether a frequency is in use by a primary user before transmitting on air.
 However, LoRa has no carrier sensing capability.
 Therefore, secondary ISM band users lack the ability to check whether an amateur radio operator is using the 434&nbsp;MHz band as a primary user.